CoderMANE321/Tools/README.md

-!best to work from Linux in my opnion due to more control and options over operating system
+!best to work from virtual machine with Kali Linux distro in my opnion due to more control and options over operating system, WSL does not have low-level operations

 !check your added exploits or custom malware at Nodistribute before running to bypass program checks